Aayush-patel-1696/AlgorithmicPairsTrading/README.md

 - **ARIMA Forecasting**: Using ARIMA models to predict stock prices.
 - **Bayesian Optimization**: Optimizing trading parameters for better performance.
 - **Backtesting**: Testing the strategy on historical data and comparing it to a benchmark.
-- **Risk Meaasure**: Calculation of Risk Measure to constrol risk in trading strategy.
+- **Risk Measure**: Calculation of Risk Measure to constrol risk in trading strategy.
 Now Mean Semideviation Risk measure is supported

 ## Files in This Repository:
 - **experiment.ipynb**: Core experiments including data collection, cointegration testing, model training, optimization, and backtesting.